wnjoon/vector-search-tester/README.md

 `.env` file should be located in root directory of go project (`client` directory).
 You should add `GEMINI_API_KEY` to `.env` file and set it to your gemini api key.

 Testcode is written in `client/pkg/embedding/gemini_test.go`

+> Gemini creates 3072 dimensions vector for both English text and Korean text since it is designed to represent 3048 dimensions vector for any language.